 Resolution of Disagreement

-In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal by the student shall process first to their department chair, then to their unit dean and finally to the Vice Provosts for either Graduate or Undergraduate Education depending on the level of the course.
+In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal by the student shall process first to their department chair, then to their unit dean and finally to the Vice Provost for Educational Affairs.

 Managing My Time If I Stay Home During Severe Weather